Handling and Presenting Harmful Text in NLP Research: Abstract

 \section{Abstract}

-Textual data can pose a risk of serious harm.
-These harms can be categorised along three axes: (1) the harm type (e.g. misinformation, hate speech or racial stereotypes) (2) whether it is \textit{elicited} as a feature of the research design from directly studying harmful content (e.g. training a hate speech classifier or auditing unfiltered large-scale datasets) versus \textit{spuriously} invoked from working on unrelated problems (e.g. language generation or part of speech tagging) but with datasets that nonetheless contain harmful content, and (3) who it affects, from the humans (mis)represented in the data to those handling or labelling the data to readers and reviewers of publications produced from the data.
-It is an unsolved problem in NLP as to how textual harms should be handled, presented, and discussed; but, stopping work on content which poses a risk of harm is untenable.
-Accordingly, we provide practical advice and introduce \textsc{HarmCheck}, a resource for reflecting on research into textual harms.
-We hope our work encourages ethical, responsible, and respectful research in the NLP community.
+Text data can pose a risk of harm.
+However, the risks are not fully understood, and how to handle, present, and discuss harmful text in a safe way remains an unresolved issue in the NLP community.
+We provide an analytical framework categorising harms on three axes: (1) the harm type (e.g., misinformation, hate speech or racial stereotypes); (2) whether a harm is \textit{sought} as a feature of the research design if explicitly studying harmful content (e.g., training a hate speech classifier), versus \textit{unsought} if harmful content is encountered when working on unrelated problems (e.g., language generation or part-of-speech tagging); and (3) who it affects, from people (mis)represented in the data to those handling the data and those publishing on the data.
+We provide advice for practitioners, with concrete steps for mitigating harm in research and in publication.
+To assist implementation we introduce \textsc{HarmCheck} -- a documentation standard for handling and presenting harmful text in research.